MetPX/sarracenia/docs/source/Contribution/Development.rst

 merging is appropriate.
 The developer is expected to examine each commit, and understand it to some degree.

+If the pull-request has one of the following (substantial changes, new functionality, modifications to critical code structure) , it is recommended to have a Third developer also review the pull request.
+The expectation from this developer are the same as from the previous.

 The github Actions looks at pull requests and will flow tests on them.
 If the tests pass, then that is good qualitative indicator, however the tests are a bit fragile at the moment, so if they fail, it would be ideal for the reviewer to run